json-everything/json-everything-docs/_docs/schema/examples/custom-vocabs.md

 SchemaKeywordRegistry.Register<MaxDateKeyword>();
 ```

+> If your app is running in a Native AOT context, you'll need to use the `.Register<MaxDateKeyword>()` overload to properly support serialization.
+{: .prompt-info }

 > If you're building a dynamic system where you don't always want the keyword supported, it can be removed using the `SchemaKeywordRegistry.Unregister<T>()` static method.
-{: .prompt-info }
+{: .prompt-tip }

 You'll also want to set the `EvaluationOptions.ProcessCustomKeywords` option to true so that non-dialect keywords are processed.